US Embassy in Saudi Arabia hit by Iranian drones as Israeli military ramps up operations in Lebanon

 The conflict has also spread to Lebanon, where the Iranian-supported militant group Hezbollah fired missiles at Israel on Monday, prompting Israel to retaliate.

-At least 52 people have been killed and 154 wounded so far, according to Lebanese authorities.
+At least 52 people have been killed and 154 wounded, Lebanese authorities said.

-Israel hit Beirut with more airstrikes early Tuesday morning, saying it was targeting “Hezbollah command centers and weapons storage facilities.”
+Israel hit Beirut with more airstrikes early Tuesday, saying it was targeting “Hezbollah command centers and weapons storage facilities.”

 Hezbollah also said it launched drones targeting an Israeli air base.
 The Israeli military said it downed two drones.